ScourgeOfGod15/PythonDrawing/README.md

 # PythonDrawing
-<⚡️> Python AI Drawing - A open source autonomous AI Drawing.
-Enabling developers to draw a sketch of images which converse from images format (jpg, png, svg, or any other format).
+<⚡️> Python Bot Drawing - A open source autonomous Bot Drawing.
+Enabling developers to draw a sketch of images which converse from images format (jpg, png, svg, or any other formats).

 Python AI drawing
 Requirement: